 A hormone thing

-Cannabis may prove to be a particularly novel therapy for prostate cancer, partly because of a hormone called androgen.
-Androgen is a male sex hormone that makes causes prostate cells to grow.
-One contemporary treatment for prostate cancer is called androgen deprivation therapy, which slows cancer growth by suppressing androgen.
+Cannabis may prove to be a particularly novel therapy for prostate cancer, partly because of hormones called androgens.
+Testosterone is an androgen.
+Androgens are male sex hormones that cause prostate cells to grow.
+One contemporary treatment for prostate cancer is called androgen deprivation therapy, which slows cancer growth by suppressing androgens.

 Some studies show that cannabis has anti-androgenic effects.
 While this may be a point of contention for many body-builders, androgen suppression would be advantageous when treating prostate cancer.
 For this reason, the compounds in cannabis are particularly of interest for diseases of the prostate.